Skip to main content

 photo of Rachel Carson

-Rachel Carson, author and ecologist, attended Pennsylvania College for Women, majoring in English with a career in writing in mind.
-Two years later a required course in biology changed her mind and she became a zoology major.
-Later in life, she combined the two fields, and became an influential force in the ecology movement.
+Carson was born on May 23, 1907, to Robert W. and Maria F. Carson on a family farm in Springdale, Pennsylvania.
+She spent her childhood exploring their 65-acre farm and reading and writing stories.
+Carson attended Pennsylvania College for Women (now Chatham University), majoring in English with a career in writing in mind.
+Two years later, in 1928, a required course in biology changed her mind, and she became a zoology major.
+Later in life, she combined the two fields and became an influential force in the ecology movement.

-Silent Spring, one of her most famous and controversial works, was published in 1962, and was called by Justice William O. Douglass, "the most important chronicle of this century for the human race."
-In Silent Spring, Carson warned against the indiscriminate use of chemicals upsetting the balance of nature.
+Her most famous and controversial work, Silent Spring (1962), was called by Justice William O. Douglass "the most important chronicle of this century for the human race."
+In Silent Spring, Carson warned against the indiscriminate use of chemicals upsetting the balance of nature and challenged people to rethink their view of the natural world.
 The book prompted a controversy among conservationists, the chemical industry, and the Department of Agriculture.
-Ms. Carson learned that she had cancer during the writing of Silent Spring.
-She died in 1964 at her home in Silver Spring, Maryland.
+Carson testified before Congress in 1963, calling for new policies to protect human health and the environment.
+The American Chemical Society designated Silent Spring as a National Historic Chemical Landmark in 2012.

 View Maryland State Archives BiographyBack to Top